MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ### Create dashboards and alerts

-Azure Monitor allows you to create dashboards and alerts, based on metrics.
+Azure Monitor allows you to create dashboards and alerts that are based on metrics.

 #### Create dashboards and visualize queries